doktorocelot/CTet/README.md

 Using SDL2 because I'm not in the mood for Win32 + DirectX/Vulkan right now.

 # Build
-Currently only built for Windows using MSVC.
+Currently only built for Windows using MSVC or Linux using GCC.
-Looking into testing Linux soon.
 I don't have a Mac to test, I apologize.

 Everything should compile and link itself.
 Make sure you get all the git submodules checked out.